joist-framework/joist/packages/component/README.md

   beforeEach(() => {
     el = document.createElement('test-app-component-1') as AppElement;

-    // Since a components injected services are resolved lazily you can add your own injector for testing. el.injector = new Injector();
+    // Since a components injected services are resolved lazily you can add your own injector root for testing el.injector.parent = new Injector();

     document.body.appendChild(el);
   });